 The game only affected players who installed the game prior to Sept 2.
 According to the hacker who claimed responsibility for the breach, the stolen data was taken from Android and iOS versions of the game.

 5. Capital One Account Information Stolen

-An ex-Amazon employee was arrested in July and accused of hacking the account information of more than 100 million Capital One customers.
+In July, An ex-Amazon employee was arrested and accused of hacking the account information of more than 100 million Capital One customers.
 Paige Thompson was accused of stealing names, addresses, credit scores, bank account numbers and Social Security and Canadian Social Insurance numbers and attempting to share that info on the dark web.

 Thompson had previously been a software engineer for Amazon Web Services, which hosted Capital One’s customer data.
 She was able to take advantage of a misconfigured web application firewall to access the information.
 She was released in November pending her trial.

 Capital One expected to spend $100 million to $150 million to alert customers, implement security updates and implement other recovery efforts from the data breach.